eProsima/Integration-Service-docs/docs/libraries.rst

 The :ref:`Integration Service XML Configuration` file must be adapted to each protocol.
 **ISManager** will provide the parsed *properties* node inside *bridge* node to the :class:`create_bridge` function as a vector of pairs, as defined in the :ref:`Bridge Libraries`.
-The same applies for each publisher and subscriber inside *bridge* node and its *property* nodes.
+The same applies for each writer and reader inside *bridge* node and its *property* nodes.

 Transformation Libraries